 Home Air Duct Cleaning Tips & Questions to Ask

-Most air-duct cleaning companies will ask you how many floors your house is, how many vents & returns you have, as well as how many square feet there are, here are the questions you should ask them:
+Most air-duct cleaning companies will ask you how many floors your house is, how many vents & returns you have, as well as how many square feet there are.
+But here are the questions you should ask them:

 Oh yeah – do you want to see what they found in my air-ducts?